roboncode/avocadojs/docs/api/orango.md

 ##### indexes: []

-Defines the indexes that will be created in the collection
+Defines the indexes that will be created in the collection -->

 ### model()

-Registers a model with a `class`.
+Registers a model to a `class`.
 The `name` of the model should be capitalized.
 The collection name will automatically be created as a pluralized lowercase version of the name.
 The optional `collectionName` can be provided to override the default name.

 ``` js
 orango.model(name:String, class, [, collectionName: String ]): class